wjd345/Scramble-2.0/README.md

 07/12/2017: Back at it again...\n
 Implementation of a "SplashPage" class where users see the game name and option buttons to either start a game or quit game play.
 Need to work on Creating a EDT for the GUI Implementation.
 Server is working in regards to receiving user input and sending back, need to work with multiple thread types.

+08/04/2017: Back Again Guys...\n
+Hello all it has been a while since I last made any updates to anything really but this project/ review thing that I for some reason set up is back on its feed.
+I finally figured out why the server was not continuously handling input and had that error fixed with a simple weird looking layout that is going to be fixed pretty shortly.
+I am also experimenting with a card layout for the initial frame to get everything working on the same run thread.